anniezh12/hiring-engineers/answers.md

 I kept the default option of `test` and hit `create`.

 5. The virtual box was created.
-However, I could see the other virtual boxes as well since I had been working in another 'virtual box'  where I did all my assignment.
+However, I could see the other virtual boxes as well since I had been working in another 'virtual box'  where I did my entire assignment.

 ![vm](images/oracle-vm/vb-created.png)